intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 ## Applicability

-The guidance in this document applies to many types of networking protocols and areas of deployment, however there are exist unusual circumstances where it does not.
-In particular, the guidance here relies on the ability to update software implementations over time.
-While the majority of networked devices ought to have that ability because software updates are often required to mitigate security vulnerabilities, in practice not all implementations are updated.
-In such cases, Virtuous Intolerance (see {{intolerance}}) does not lead to implementation improvements.
-Therefore the guidance in this document does not apply in those scenarios.
+The guidance in this document is intended for protocols that are deployed to the Internet.
+There are some situations in which this guidance might not apply to a protocol due to conditions on its implementation or deployment.

+In particular, this guidance depends on an ability to ongoingly update and deploy implementations.
+Being able to update implementations that are deployed to the Internet is an essential part of managing security risk.
+In practice, not all protocol deployments are continuously maintained.

+Where implementations are not updated, there is no opportunity to apply the practices that this document recommends.
+In particular, some practices - such as those described in {{intolerance}} - only exist to support the development of protocol maintenance and evolution.
+Employing this guidance is therefore only applicable where there is the possibility of improving deployments through updates of their implementations.

 # Fallibility of Specifications